cdelguercio/slothauth/README.md

 ]
 ```

-9) Set up email in your settings.py file.
+9) (Optional) Set up email in your settings.py file.
 You can set up a gmail account to use for testing as long as you turn
 "Allow less secure apps" at https://myaccount.google.com/security#connectedapps to "ON".
 If it still doesn't work, try
 visiting https://accounts.google.com/DisplayUnlockCaptcha.
 It should fix it within 15 minutes.
 A lot of times, Gmail
-will continuously ban your account and you have to keep visiting that url to unban yourself.
+will continuously ban your account and you have to keep visiting that to unban yourself.
 ```
 EMAIL_USE_TLS = True
 EMAIL_HOST = 'smtp.gmail.com'